-Aveiro is not quite as romantic as Venice but it’s cool seeing all these little gondolas circling the canals of the city.
+Aveiro was a day trip from Porto.
+It was not quite as romantic as Venice, but it was cool seeing all the little gondolas circling around the canals of the city.

 These gondolas are actually called moliceiros and they are definitely visible everywhere.
-Looks like it’s become a major tourist attraction in the historic centre so there are no shortage of tour operators willing to oblige you with a tour.
+It looks like they have become a major tourist attraction in the historic centre of the city so there is no shortage of tour operators willing to oblige you with a tour.

-We arrived in Aveiro mid morning.
+We arrived in Aveiro by mid-morning.
 The city is located south of Porto and it takes about 70 minutes to get there by train.
 The train stops directly in the city and its just a short walk to its historic centre.

 Watch your step!

-When we began wandering through the quaint and colourful streets of Aveiro each building we saw was different from the next, and you can admire a wide range of tile work who’s colour combinations varies through each tiny street.
+When we began wandering through the quaint and colourful streets of Aveiro each building we saw was different from the next, and you can admire a wide range of tile- work who’s colour combinations varies throughout the tiny streets.
 Excuse my little feet!😊

 Art Nouveau –